-Plan a special reception with other NP groups in your area to recognize the good works of nurse practitioners.
+Plan a special reception with other NP groups in your area to recognize the good works of NPs.

 Write a letter to the editor extolling the virtues of the many services provided by NPs to their patients and the communities they serve.
 Find out the newspaper’s requirements for considering letters and comply with them—e.g., should it be typed, double-spaced, maximum length?
 Keep the focus relevant, timely and local.
 Identify your special expertise as an NP.

-Host a fun run or other public athletic participation event with proceeds going to a local charity.
+Host a fun run or another public athletic participation event, with proceeds going to a local charity.

 Encourage your practice or local or state NP group to co-sponsor a community event, such as a health fair at a shopping mall or other public venue, to capture the attention of the public—some of whom may not be familiar with NPs.